 My dad has been a gardener since… forever.
 He’s read hundreds of books on how to compost, and garden organically and also (it seemed) how to get your kids to do a lot of the work for free. #genius Meanwhile, I mostly learn from trial and error or Googling.

 I look at gardening just like real estate.
 What is meant to be, will be.
-If something falls through, it wasn’t for you.
+If something falls through, it wasn’t meant to be.
 Just keep at it and you will get there.

 When I was young, gardening was a chore for the most part, but it could also be a punishment at times for some trouble my brother and I caused.
-Usually him if I’m being honest about it.
+Usually him if I’m being honest.

 These days, you can just get a drum-sized pre-fab composter at the local hardware store that’s easy-to-use and turns with a nifty handle and I’ve even got a countertop composter for the winter months!
 I bet even dad has a regular old pre-fab composter now.
 I’ll have to ask him.